Chapter 02: Engineers are Professionals

 Please make sure you answer the preceding question before reading the rest of this section.

 Why do we judge people by what they look like?
 Humans assess information quickly and we are predominately visual animals.
-Plus, a lot of the time it can be useful to understand patterns and make quick judgements.
+Plus, a lot of the time it can be useful to understand patterns and make quick judgments.
 To illustrate this, try the following problem which is probably the easiest problem you will ever have in college.

 Question 2.3: Illustrating